Your booking details and invoice will be emailed to you.

-What is Microblading?Microblading (or eyebrow embroidery) is a manual method which does not use a normal permanent makeup machine.
-Manual Microstroking, sometimes referred to as Brow Micropigmentation, Manual Technique, Hand Method Eyebrow Permanent Makeup, Feather Brows, 3D-6D Brows, Cosmetic Tattooing, originated in Asia and has become very popular in the last few years all across the world!
+What is Microblading?Microblading (or eyebrow embroidery) is a manual method that does not use a normal permanent makeup machine.
+Manual Microstroking, sometimes referred to as Brow Micropigmentation, Manual Technique, Hand Method Eyebrow Permanent Makeup, Feather Brows, 3D Brows, Cosmetic Tattooing, originated in Asia and has become very popular in the last few years all across the world!

 Microblading is done by using a unique hand instrument with a small row of very fine micro needles that deposit pigment into the surface of the dermis (skin) creating feathering strokes.
 The pigment is implanted in the basal membrane, which divides the epidermis from the Dermis layer of the skin.
 This creates very crisp, fine hair strokes intended to provide a more defined beautiful look to your brows.